KaratsubaLabs/container-playbooks/README.md

 services.

 so far, we have:
+- router: config files for main router (might be dangerous to use ansible - possible modify manually)
 - front-envoy: reverse proxy into all of our services
 - front-vpn: wireguard hosted on cloud provider to get public ip
 - letsencrypt: certbot container to issue certificates as well as small web server to serve letsencrypt challenge files